Why do people so often

 socially acceptable to lie than to accuse someone of lying!
 If so,

-is higher than you in the hierarchy.
+people are higher in the hierarchy.
+Everyone knows

 A favorite tactic of the rich is to lie about economics,